GeorgiosIoannouCoder/generate-and-test-prime/README.md

   git -v
 ```

-1. Please make sure you have pyenv installed and use any Python 3 version:
+1. Please make sure you have pyenv installed and use any Python3 version:

    - You can use pyenv to switch between different Python versions:
      - Windows: [https://www.youtube.com/watch?v=HTx18uyyHw8](https://github.com/pyenv-win/pyenv-win)